chingswy/easymocap-public-doc/install/install_segment.md

 ## SCHP: Self Correction for Human Parsing

-SCHP is an out-of-box human parsing representation extractor.
+SCHP[^schp] is an out-of-box human parsing representation extractor.

 Given an environment of EasyMocap, we can install this code as following: